haskell/cabal/Cabal/doc/cabal-package.rst

     1. External dependencies can (and should) contain a version bound like conventional :pkg-field:`build-depends` dependencies.
-    2. Internal depenedencies should not contain a version bound, as they will be always resolved within the same configuration of the package in the build plan.
+    2. Internal dependencies should not contain a version bound, as they will be always resolved within the same configuration of the package in the build plan.
        Specifically, version bounds that include the package's version will be warned for being extraneous, and version bounds that exclude the package's version will raise